-As decisions are made about locating future growth in Kirkland, the availability of viable transportation choices should be taken directly into account in relation to the location and intensity of that growth.
+Continuing to focus housing near transit can support transit use.
+As decisions are made about locating future growth in Kirkland, the availability of viable transportation choices, in addition to the availability of commercial services, should be taken directly into account in relation to the location and intensity of that growth.